bloominstituteoftechnology/Android_Collections/README.md

 > A synonym is a word with the same meaning as another word.
 For example, `difficult` and `hard` are synonyms.

-### Survey
-After completing this project, please fill out the survey found [here](https://goo.gl/forms/n54zM4UV6qwWXlRG2).

 ### Create an Android Studio Project

 1. Create a new Android project
 2. Name the project "Thesaurus"
-3. Make sure you select Java as the development language
+3. Make sure you select Kotlin as the development language

 ### Add UI Elements to activity_main.xml